On the Efficiency of Highly Stratified Experiments: Introduction

 The remainder of this paper is organized as follows.
 In Section \ref{sec:setup}, we describe our setup and notation.
-We emphasize in particular the way in which our framework can accommodate various treatment effect parameters of interest.
-Section \ref{sec:variance} derives the asymptotic behavior of the na\"ive method of moments estimator of our parameter of interest when treatment is assigned using a finely stratified design.
-In Section \ref{sec:semi}, we develop our lower bound on the asymptotic variance of ``regular'' estimators of these parameters and show that it is achieved by the the na\"ive method of moments estimator in a finely stratified design.
-In Section \ref{sec:sims}, we illustrate the practical relevance of our theoretical results by comparing the mean-squared errors of the na\"ive method of moments estimators for the ATE and local average treatment effect when treatment status is assigned according to a matched pairs design versus that of an estimator using {\it ex post} covariate adjustment when treatment status is assigned in an i.i.d.\ fashion.
+We emphasize, in particular, the way in which our framework can accommodate various treatment effect parameters of interest.
+Section \ref{sec:variance} derives the asymptotic behavior of the na\"ive method of moments estimator of our parameter of interest when treatment is assigned using a highly stratified design and studies estimation of the asymptotic variance.
+In Section \ref{sec:semi}, we develop our lower bound on the asymptotic variance of regular estimators of these parameters and show that it is achieved by the the na\"ive method of moments estimator in a highly stratified design.
+In Section \ref{sec:regular}, we characterize all regular asymptotically linear estimators and argue that the fast-balancing property is necessary for the na\"ive method of moments estimator to attain the efficiency bound.
+In Section \ref{sec:sims}, we illustrate the practical relevance of our theoretical results through a simulation study.
 Finally, we conclude in Section \ref{sec:recs} with some recommendations for empirical practice guided by both these simulations and our theoretical results.
-Proofs of all results can be found in the Appendix.
+Proofs of all results can be found in the supplementary material.